Neues Magazin für die Botanik 1: 110 (1794)

 - Stereum subtomentosum = excluded, northern?

 - I have been gathering the literature on Stereum hoping to discover the proper names to apply to the kinds we find in the Upper Midwest.
-There is a loose consensus among American authors on concepts for a set of names but some treatments of the genus are in disagreement, notably the recent work of Ryvarden (2010), which uses St. atrorubrum instead of St. ostrea and includes St. ochraceoflavum but does not mention St. complicatum.
+There is a loose consensus among American authors on concepts for a set of names but some treatments of the genus are in disagreement, notably the recent book by Ryvarden (2010), which uses St. atrorubrum instead of St. ostrea and includes St. ochraceoflavum but does not mention St. complicatum.

 - Related links: